 For some reason in the middle of the night last night it came to me that I should write a post on death.
 It wasn’t one of those moments where the idea comes with excitement because it would be the best post ever!
 It was, instead, one of those moments where the thought simmers in my mind as if a higher power is whispering to me because there is someone who needs my help.
 So, against my own desires I am writing this, as tears run down my face in hopes that some sweet soul will be blessed and helped along their life’s journey.

-My Personal Experiences With Death
+My Personal Experiences With Death and Grief

 My youth was mostly untouched by death.
 I grew up knowing all of my grandparents.
 My memory contains no deaths that were close enough for me to understand the emotions that come with loss.
 The only death that I was close to at all was that of my baby sister.
 She was stillborn when I was 2, which was much too young to connect with grief.